Living with Suicidal Ideations

 However, I think all I can do for people like Sharon is let them know that I care about them and want them to be alive.
 I’ll never know if my words are enough to save someone, but it’s worth telling them I love them, regardless.

-If you or a loved one have thoughts about suicide or ending your own life, please reach out the National Suicide Hotline – 800-273-8255.
+If you or a loved one have thoughts about suicide or ending your own life, please reach out the Crisis Prevention Hotline at their new number: 988**.